flukeout/css-diner/README.md

 #Welcome to CSS Diner

-It's a fun game to learn and pracdtice CSS selectors.
+It's a fun game to learn and practice CSS selectors.

 To play, visit [flukeout.github.io](http://flukeout.github.io/) or [cssdiner.com](http://cssdiner.com/)